Target market: Price

 Price provides customers with an objective measure of value.(Virvilaite et al., 2009; Nakhleh, 2012).
 Price can be an important signal of product quality.
 Prices can also attract specific market segments.
 For instance, premium pricing is used when a more affluent segment is the target, but a lower-priced strategy might be used when price-conscious consumers are the target.
 Price can also be used tactically, as a means to advertise, short stints of lower prices increase sales for a variety of reasons such as to shift product over-runs or out of season goods.

 Place

 Place refers to the availability of the product to the targeted customers (Riaz & Tanveer, n.d).
-So a product or company doesn't have to be close to where its customer base is but instead they just have to make their product as available as possible.
+So a product or company does not have to be close to where its customer base is but instead they just have to make their product as available as possible.
 For maximum efficiency, distribution channels must identify where the target market are most likely to make purchases or access the product.
 Distribution (or place) may also need to consider the needs of special-interest segments such as the elderly or those who are confined to wheelchairs.
 For instance, businesses may need to provide ramps for wheelchair access or baby change rooms for mothers.